boilertown/create-boilertown/CONTRIBUTING.md

 > Please note these when creating a pull request:
 >
-> 1. Only add 1 boilerplate per pull reuqest.
+> 1. Only add 1 boilerplate per pull request.
 > 2. If the boilerplate is not yours, help me inform its authors/maintainers by tagging them in your pull request description.

 - You can add your favourite boilerplate by simply running command: